gardehal/argumentor/README.md

     inputC = "-d width:4 d:5 h:6" # Valid
-    inputD = "-d w:7 8 d:9" # Valid, note the order: width, then unnamed argument which will be resolved to height because width and depth are named with an alias, then depth inputE = "-d w:10 11 12" # Valid inputF = "-d w:13 d:'-14' h:-15" # Invalid, validateInt function does not allow negative values, note also arguments starting with the command prefix (default "-") must be a named alias e.g. h:-15, quotation marks may resolve to string and therefore read as a new command inputG = "-d w:16 d:':17' h::18" # Invalid, the default int casting will fail, arguments with colon ":" must be a named alias or in quotation marks inputH = "-test 1 2 3" # Invalid, command "test" does not exist and nothing will be returned from validate
+    inputD = "-d w:7 8 d:9" # Valid, note the order: width, then unnamed argument which will be resolved to height because width and depth are named with an alias, then depth inputE = "-d w:10 11 12" # Valid inputF = "-d w:13 d:'-14' h:-15" # Invalid, validateInt function does not allow negative values (-14), and arguments (h:-15) starting with the command prefix (default "-") must be a named alias with quotation marks inputG = "-d w:16 d:':17' h::18" # Invalid, the default int casting (':17') will fail, and arguments with colon ":" (h::18) must be a named alias or in quotation marks inputH = "-test 1 2 3" # Invalid, command "test" does not exist and nothing will be returned from validate

     # Input as string